 No matter which method you choose, there are a few things to keep in mind when photographing through a telescope.

-- Manual Focus: If your camera has manual focus, use it.
+If your camera has manual focus, use it.
 This will help you get a sharper image through the telescope.
 Smaller lens cameras such as cell phones generally handle the autofocus fine.
 Larger lens cameras like DSLRs see a good bit of the area around the eyepiece and will have trouble using autofocus.

-- Shutter Shake: If your telescope is not a large heavy one, the shutter motion on your camera might cause shake while using the prime focus method.
+If your telescope is not a large heavy one, the shutter motion on your camera might cause shake while using the prime focus method.
 This can result in a blurry photo.
-You can minimize this with a good support for the camera or by using a cable release or remote shutter button.
+You can minimize this with good support for the camera or by using a cable release or remote shutter button.
 You can also lower your ISO and increase the time the shutter is open so there is a more stable recording time to overpower the time it shakes.

-- Exposure: As discussed in the basic moon photography lesson, it is okay to underexpose the moon a bit.
+It is okay to underexpose the moon a bit.
 Even with the light lost through the telescope, the moon is so bright compared to the sky around it that the camera may overexpose the moon while it's trying to brighten the sky.